jingtaozhan/RepCONC/examples/tct-colbert/msmarco-passage/jpq/README.md

 # JPQ uses 1 gpu for training.
 Multi-gpu does not provide additional training efficiency gains according to our experiments.
 # number of sub-vectors is set to 48.
 sh ./msmarco-passage/jpq/6_run_jpq_train.sh 48

+# number of sub-vectors is set to 48.
+sh ./msmarco-passage/jpq/6_run_jpq_train.sh 64
 ```